 Did we miss out your favorites?
 Let us know in the comment section below!

 The conception and birthing of a baby are no less than a miracle, and so, you may be in awe of your little one even before they are born.
 Hence, you may consider looking for a baby name that alludes to fairies, mermaids, or magical creatures.
-Thus, we have curated this list of magical baby names derived from mythologies and popular fantasy books and movies.
-Scout through this elaborate list of names with meanings to find the one that would best suit your little one.
+Thus, we have curated this list of magical baby names derived from mythologies and popular fairy-tales and movies.
+Browse through this elaborate list of dreamy names with meanings to find the one that would best suit your little one.

 Every once in a while, we love to transport ourselves to the magical world of fairies, unicorns, and rainbows.
 So, why not give your little one a name inspired by such mythical creatures?
 The infographic below presents a list of magical names.
 Pick your favorite name for your adorable baby!

 Looking for unique and cute baby girl names?
 Check out this video for magical girl names that are sure to make your little one stand out!